Amazon 2022

 Iteration

-After I had finished wireframing, I have set up meetings my managers and mentors to gain feedbacks.
+After finishing the first design, I have set up meetings my managers and mentors to gain feedbacks.
 There has been some issues with confusing navigation bars.
-Hence, In design V2, I have adjusted the navigation bar.
+Hence, In iteration 1, I have adjusted the navigation bar.

 Personality and tone adjustments

-In addition, I have set up meetings with the creative director and UX writers to gain some of their insights on the dashboard, loading screens and etc. Beside from the minor removal and adjustments to colors, they have recommended me to add in more personality into the products.
+I also scheduled meetings with the creative director and UX writers to gather insights on the dashboard, loading screens, and more.
+Aside from minor color adjustments, they recommended adding more personality to the products.

 My key learnings